personalSol/devNotes/4 - sources/Qspiders/MongoDB class by Utkarsh Sir.md

 ## Mongosh Commands:

-- `use <database-name>` : use to switch database, will create and then switch if not present
-- `show databases` or shorthand `show dbs`: use to show all the databases
-- `db.createCollection("collection-name")` : creates a collection( tables for mongodb ) in the database
-	- `db.createCollection(library)`
-- show collections : to see collections
-- `db` : show current database ( although we can see that in side )
--

 > mongodb storage engine: it temperoarily stores the database until we create connection or inside data in database. it comes with compass ( told by sir )